-Nishei includes personal and profound art and writing from more than a dozen Jewish women in Florida, Atlanta, Chicago, Philadelphia, New Jersey, New York, Arizona, Los Angeles, Seattle, Hawaii, and Israel.
+Nishei Ora magazine includes personal and profound art and writing from Jewish women around the world, including Miami, Atlanta, Philadelphia, Arizona, Los Angeles, New Jersey, New York, as well as Mexico and Israel.

 Some of us are baalei teshuva — women who grew up secular and returned to Torah Judaism.
 Some are gerim — Jews by choice.
 Some are Hassidic, Litvish, Modern Orthodox, Chabad, or new to uncovering the beauty of Judaism.

 Editorial Director and Founder Mindy Rubenstein, originally from the Tampa Bay area of Florida, lived in Georgia, Virginia, and Maryland, before coming back to the Sunshine State two years ago.
 She earned a bachelor’s in business and writing from the University of Florida, a master’s in journalism from the University of South Florida, and has worked as a journalist and editor for two decades, including for Chabad.org, the Atlanta Jewish Times, the Tampa Bay Times, and other publications.
-She founded Nishei in 2015 in Atlanta while homeschooling her oldest daughter.
-Mindy and her husband have four children and now call Jacksonville home.
+She founded Nishei Ora in 2015 in Atlanta while homeschooling her oldest daughter.
+Mindy and her husband have four children and live in South Florida.

-Managing Editor Michele Asa, originally from South Africa, lives in the Toco Hills neighborhood of Atlanta.
-She works as a family nurse practitioner and has almost completed certification as a functional nutritionist practitioner.
+Contributing Editor Michele Asa, originally from South Africa, lives in the Toco Hills neighborhood of Atlanta.
+She works as a family nurse practitioner and is completing completed certification as a functional nutritionist practitioner.
+Michele leads the Atlanta chapter of OJNA (Orthodox Jewish Nurses Association).
 An avid reader, Michele and her husband, Rabbi Ariel Asa, have four children and multiple grandchildren.

 Tree of Life – Words of Torah and articles about Jewish holidays